fenago/intro-ruby/lab_guides/Lab_8.md

 ------------------

 We need to understand some basic debugging theory before we get started.
-This will be referred to throughout the chapter.
+This will be referred to throughout the lab.

 Breakpoints, call stacks, and debugger stepping are not specific to Ruby.
 These concepts are common to most languages, so it\'s worth taking